Fire and building safety

 All Class 2 to Class 9 buildings, which are subject to a building approval, construction certificate, complying development certificate, a fire safety notice or order by the Council, after 1 July 1998 need to have a Fire Safety Certificate and an Annual Fire Safety Statement.
 The statement does not apply to a single dwelling, villa, town house, garage or shed (Class 1 or 10 buildings)

-The Department of Planning, Industry and Environment has advised that a new template form for annual fire safety statements is now available.
-The form must be used from Monday 1 March 2021Access the form and guidance material on the Department of Planning, Industry and Environment’s website.
+The Department of Planning, Industry and Environment template form for annual fire safety statements must be used.
+Access the form and guidance material on the Department of Planning, Industry and Environment’s website.

 Buildings these requirements apply to include: